CompactClick supported by its audience. When you buy through links on our site, we may earn an affiliate commission. Learn more.

 4:3 is ‘traditional’ and dates back to early cameras.
 16:9 is popular in modern movies and DSLR photography.
 2.35 is ‘widescreen’ and used in 35mm film.
 3:2 is mostly used by DSLRs as it fits APS-C sensors.

-You may also like: Why hold DSLR camera vertically
+You may also like: What is shutter life of DSLR

 Digital Aspect Ratios